smithy-lang/smithy-kotlin/docs/design/request-compression-trait.md

 **/
 ```

-Allowing user supplied compression algorithms is possible if it's something that wants to be done.
+[//]: # (Allowing user supplied compression algorithms is possible if it's something that wants to be done.
 There are a couple of issues with this feature that aren't impossible to overcome but certainly pose a challenge that might not be worth it.
-Some of those include:
+Some of those include:)

+[//]: # ()
-1. Server side would be unable to decompress a random compression algorithm provided by a user.
+[//]: # (1.
+Server side would be unable to decompress a random compression algorithm provided by a user.
 There might be no way around this unless a user is implementing a compression algorithm that the SDK would not support at the time.
-Then there is some niche use case for this.
+Then there is some niche use case for this.)

+[//]: # ()
-2. Allowing a user supplied compression algorithm that adjusts the "level" of compression is a good idea but in practice the server side might not be able to handle this functionality and this could break things for the customer.
+[//]: # (2.
+Allowing a user supplied compression algorithm that adjusts the "level" of compression is a good idea but in practice the server side might not be able to handle this functionality and this could break things for the customer.)

+[//]: # ()
-3. Customers might want to use their own implementations of compressing algorithms but this seems unnecessary.
+[//]: # (3.
+Customers might want to use their own implementations of compressing algorithms but this seems unnecessary.)

+[//]: # ()
-That level of client configurability comes with some caveats, and a decision was made to not pursue this feature.
-Regardless of that this can always be added later if it starts to seem necessary/required.
+[//]: # (That level of client configurability comes with some caveats, and a decision was made to not pursue this feature.
+Regardless of that this can always be added later if it starts to seem necessary/required.)

 ### Implementation
 This feature is implemented by registering an [interceptor](interceptors.md) that replaces the outgoing request body with a compressed equivalent.